 \section{Introduction}

-The \emph{continual learning} (CL) \citep{thrun1995lifelong} setting demands algorithms that can solve a sequence of learning problems while performing better on every successive problem.
-A CL algorithm should avoid catastrophic forgetting --- i.e., not allow later problems to overwrite what has been learned from earlier ones --- and achieve transfer across a large sequence of problems.
-Ideally, the algorithm should be able to transfer knowledge across similar input distributions (\textit{perceptual transfer}), dissimilar input distributions and different input spaces (transfer of latent concepts --- in short, \textit{latent transfer}), and to problems with a few training examples (\textit{few-shot transfer}).
-It is also important that the algorithm's computational and memory demands scale sub-linearly with the number of encountered problems.
+\emph{Continual learning} (CL) \citep{thrun1995lifelong} demands algorithms that can solve a sequence of learning problems while performing better on every successive problem.
+A CL algorithm should avoid catastrophic forgetting, i.e., not allow later problems to overwrite knowledge learned from earlier ones, and achieve transfer across a large sequence of problems.
+It should also be plastic, in the sense of being able to solve new problems, and exhibit backward transfer, meaning performance on previously encountered problems should increase after solving new ones.
+Ideally, the algorithm should be capable of transfer across similar input distributions (\textit{perceptual transfer}), dissimilar input distributions and different input spaces (transfer of latent concepts, i.e., \textit{latent transfer}), and to problems with few training examples (\textit{few-shot transfer}).

 Recent work \citep{valkov2018houdini, veniat2020efficient, ostapenko2021continual} has shown modular algorithms to be a promising approach to CL.
-These methods represent a neural network as a composition of modules, each of which is a parameterized function that can be reused across problems.
+These methods represent a neural network as a composition of reusable modules.
 During learning, the algorithms accumulate a library of diverse modules by solving the encountered problems in a sequence.
-Given a new problem, they seek to find the best composition of pre-trained and new modules, out of the set of all possible compositions, as measured by the performance on a held-out dataset.
+Given a new problem, they seek to find the best composition of pre-trained and new modules as measured by the performance on a held-out dataset.